StrikingLoo/strikingloo.github.io/wiki-articles/machine-learning/deep-learning-NLP.md

 ![Screen_Shot_2021-01-07_at_18-40-02.png](image/Screen_Shot_2021-01-07_at_18-40-02.png){: style="height:70%; width:70%"}

 The attention mechanism can be scaled horizontally to add more semantic/syntactic interpretations of a word in-context.
+Notice the skip connections that make the final output the sum of all intermediate layers.

 Here's the attention function for embeddings Q, K, V:

 ![Screen_Shot_2021-01-07_at_19-17-51.png](image/Screen_Shot_2021-01-07_at_19-17-51.png){: style="height:70%; width:70%"}

-The FF layer is a 2-layer MLP with ReLU.
+The feed-forward layer is a 2-layer MLP with ReLU.

 ![Screen_Shot_2021-01-07_at_18-40-30.png](image/Screen_Shot_2021-01-07_at_18-40-30.png){: style="height:70%; width:70%"}